Limestone · West / Connacht

 Editorial photo

-Ireland's second-largest lake and arguably the finest wild brown trout water in Western Europe — 44,000 acres of limestone-enriched water split between Upper and Lower Corrib by the narrows at Knockferry.
+The largest lake in the Republic of Ireland (and the second-largest on the island of Ireland), and arguably the finest wild brown trout water in Western Europe — 44,000 acres of limestone-enriched water split between Upper and Lower Corrib by the narrows at Knockferry.

 Good wave on — drift country.
 A useful wave.
 Work the productive shore.